 - Sampling and testing of the products using NIS standards

-- Issuance of MANCAP certificate and MANCAP logo, having a unique number for products that meet the requirements (administrative charges apply)
+- Issuance of MANCAP certificate and MANCAP logo, having a unique number of products that meet the requirements (administrative charges apply)

 Voluntary Product Certification Scheme (NIS Mark of Quality)